adrelino/variational-depth-from-focus/README.md

 your/path/to/opencv/build
 ```
 Everything should now work smoothly and then you can open the generated "Variational_depth_from_focus.sln" in Visual Studio, which can be found in the build folder.
 In Visual Studio, exclude "ALL_BUILD" and "ZERO_CHECK" from the project,
-right-click "main" and select "Set as Startup Project".
+right-click "vdff" and select "Set as Startup Project".

 The project should now compile successful.
 If the compiler complains that it can not find "dirent.h", you have to download the windows implementation of the header file from here
 http://www.softagalleria.net/dirent.php